CPU cache: Cache hierarchy in a modern processor

 Modern processors have multiple interacting on-chip caches.
 The operation of a particular cache can be completely specified by the cache size, the cache block size, the number of blocks in a set, the cache set replacement policy, and the cache write policy (write-through or write-back).

-While all of the cache blocks in a particular cache are the same size and have the same associativity, typically the "lower-level" caches (called Level 1 cache) have a smaller number of blocks, smaller block size, and fewer blocks in a set, but have very short access times.
-"Higher-level" caches (i.e. Level 2 and above) have progressively larger numbers of blocks, larger block size, more blocks in a set, and relatively longer access times, but are still much faster than main memory.
+While all of the cache blocks in a particular cache are the same size and have the same associativity, typically the "higher-level" caches (called Level 1 cache) have a smaller number of blocks, smaller block size, and fewer blocks in a set, but have very short access times.
+"Lower-level" caches (i.e. Level 2 and below) have progressively larger numbers of blocks, larger block size, more blocks in a set, and relatively longer access times, but are still much faster than main memory.

 Cache entry replacement policy is determined by a cache algorithm selected to be implemented by the processor designers.
 In some cases, multiple algorithms are provided for different kinds of work loads.